By Dr. Mehmet Oz and Steve PonTell

 The real tragedy, however, would be if we didn’t learn our lessons.
 When it comes to healthy communities, the opportunity exists – perhaps as never before – to create real sustainable change.
 Let’s make that happen.

 Dr. Mehmet Oz is professor of surgery at Columbia University and multiple Emmy award-winning host of “The Dr. Oz Show.”
-Steve PonTell is president and CEO of National Community Renaissance (National CORE), one of the nation’s largest nonprofit community builders and developers of affordable housing, with properties in California, Texas, Florida and Arkansas and three other states.
+Steve PonTell is president and CEO of National CORE (National CORE), one of the nation’s largest nonprofit community builders and developers of affordable housing, with properties in California, Texas, Florida and Arkansas and three other states.

 By Dr. Mehmet Oz and Steve PonTell